davidmshore/InvestingEssentials/docs/accounts/rollovers-conversions.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
 Transferring investment funds from one retirement account to another is called a [rollover](https://www.investopedia.com/terms/r/rollover.asp) or exchange.
-Conversion commonly refers to moving from a traditional to a Roth account.
+Conversion commonly refers to moving from a traditional to a Roth account and is subject to ordinary income tax.
+The tax year in which a conversion is completed is the year that converted funds will be taxed.

 There are [various IRS rules](https://www.irs.gov/site-index-search?search=rollover&field_pup_historical_1=1&field_pup_historical=1) regarding rollovers that are posted on their website.
 An IRS chart shows the [allowed rollovers](https://www.irs.gov/pub/irs-tege/rollover_chart.pdf) and a [summary of the rules](https://www.nerdwallet.com/article/investing/how-to-rollover-401k-roth-traditional-ira) is provided by NerdWallet.